matsim-scenarios/matsim-berlin/README.md

 ### 10pct scenario (`input/v6.0`)

-This scenario contains a 25pct sample of the Greater Berlin population; road capacities are accordingly reduced.
+This scenario contains both 10pct and 1pct sample of the Greater Berlin population; road capacities are accordingly reduced.
 The scenario is calibrated taking into consideration the traffic counts, modal split and mode-specific trip distance distributions.

 ## Licenses